rubyworks/radix/README.md

 <b>[Radix]((http://rubyworks.github.com/radix)) is a very easy to use Ruby library
 for converting numbers to and from any base.
-It supports both Integer, Float and Rational numbers, as well as representational string-notations that need not be in ASCII order.</b>
+It supports Integer, Float and Rational numbers, as well as representational string-notations that need not be in ASCII order.</b>